CNAG-Biomedical-Informatics/cbicall/docs-site/docs/backends/native.md

 software_stack: gatk-4.6
 ```

-For workflows in CBIcall's bundled native collection, `workflow_provider: cbicall-core`
+For these bundled workflows, `workflow_provider: cbicall-core` is the default
-is the default.
-Change
+and can be omitted.
+Change `workflow_backend` to `snakemake`, `nextflow`, or
-`workflow_backend` to `snakemake`, `nextflow`, or `cromwell` when the selected
+`cromwell` when the selected pipeline, mode, and software stack support that
-pipeline/mode/software stack supports that backend.
+backend.

 Use [Included Pipelines](../pipelines/overview) for the compatibility matrix and
 pipeline-specific guides.